richwaters/PresideNotify/README.md

     - *messageId* - This is the messageId for the new email
     - *accountInfoHash* - This is an alternate means of specifying the account .The value can be obtained from the app, but this should generally not be used.

--*deviceId* - This can be used to send the notification to a specific device.
+- *deviceId* - This can be used to send the notification to a specific device.
 The value can be obtained from the app, but this should generally not be used.